jason51108/Jason51108/README.md

 </picture>

 ## About me
 Welcome to my GitHub!
 Currently, I am pursuing a master's degree in Applied Statistics at Shanghai University of International Business and Economics.
-My research focuses on time series analysis.
-In September of next year, I will be heading to Southern University of Science and Technology to pursue a Ph.D. in Mathematics, specializing in graph neural networks and causal inference.
+My research focuses on Time series analysis.
+In September of this year, I'll be heading to Southern University of Science and Technology to pursue a Ph.D. in Mathematics, specializing in graph neural networks and causal inference.
 During my free time, I enjoy writing some interesting code.
 If you have any questions about my projects, feel free to contact me via email.
 The more detailed content is as follows.

 - 👋 Postgraduate, Majored in Applied Statistics